JAG3R/flower-knight-probability-calculator/README.md

 After editing the main.py, run.

 Editing main.py:
-First of all, you need to get a snapshot of the level map.
+First of all, you need to get the level map.
-And the size MUST be 960X640 pixels so that the ratio transfer will be correct.
 You can find the map on Flower Knight Girl wiki (Japanese version).

 Website:
 http://xn--eckq7fg8cygsa1a1je.xn--wiki-4i9hs14f.com/index.php?%E3%83%95%E3%83%A9%E3%83%AF%E3%83%BC%E3%83%8A%E3%82%A4%E3%83%88%E3%82%AC%E3%83%BC%E3%83%AB%E6%94%BB%E7%95%A5%E3%81%BE%E3%81%A8%E3%82%81wiki

-**Note:Usually, the size MUST be 960X640 pixels.
-If not, you have to take a screenshot by yourself.**

 Take level 12-4 for example:
 First, you need to remark all the targets of the map.
 You can check all kinds of targets file to see all the targets.